Fil/d3-geo-voronoi/README.md

 - <i>voronoi</i>.<b>polygons</b>(<i>[data]</i>)

+Returns the Voronoi tesselation as a GeoJSON collection of polygons.
+(If there is only one data point, it returns the Sphere).
+Each polygon exposes its datum in its properties.

 - <i>voronoi</i>.<b>triangles</b>(<i>[data]</i>)

-Returns the spherical Delaunay triangulation as an array of GeoJSON polygon objects.
-In their properties are the three sites, the spherical area of the triangle (in steradians), the center and radius of the circumcircle.
+Returns the spherical Delaunay triangulation as a GeoJSON collection of polygons.
+Each triangle exposes the three sites, the spherical area of the triangle (in steradians), the center and radius of the circumcircle in its properties.

 [![](img/geoVoronoiTriangles.png)](http://bl.ocks.org/Fil/955da86d6a935b26d3599ca5e344fb38)